Author: Ed Chappell

 Most observations that are collected fit into one of the general observation classes:

 - Interventions datasets capture treatments and procedures that are given to a subject as specified by the protocol.
-Examples are Exposure (EX), Concomitant Medications (CM), and Substance Use (SU), e.g. tobacco, caffeine, alcohol.
+Examples are Exposure (EX), Concomitant Medications (CM), and Substance Use (SU), e.g. tobacco, caffeine, and alcohol.

 - Events datasets capture planned protocol milestones such as randomization and study completion.
 Unplanned incidents that occur before, or during a study are also captured.
 Examples are Adverse Events (AE), Disposition (DS), and Medical History (MH).